About

 I’m a programmer by heart and soul, probably because programming is a science, a craft, and an art at the same time.
 The areas I’m most passionate about are programming languages, web technologies, software craftsmanship, and sustainability.

-I studied computer science at the Faculty of Mathematics and Physics of the Charles University in Prague.
+I studied computer science at the Faculty of Mathematics and Physics of Charles University.

-As my master thesis, I wrote a compiler translating a subset of Ruby to PHP.
+As my master’s thesis, I wrote a compiler translating a subset of Ruby to PHP.
 A crazy idea, but I learned a great deal about compilers and related technologies.

-After finishing school I freelanced for a while.
+After finishing school, I freelanced for a while.
 Then I joined SUSE, where I initially worked on SUSE Studio.
-Later I lead the YCP Killer project — an effort to translate half a million lines of YaST codebase from YCP to Ruby.
+Later, I led the YCP Killer project — an effort to translate half a million lines of YaST codebase from YCP to Ruby.

 In my free time, I created PEG.js, a parser generator for JavaScript, which became quite popular.
 It led to a job at Jut, where I worked on a dataflow programming language called Juttle.

-After Jut closed down, I went on a sabbatical, during which I studied the climate change.
-Eventually, I decided to do something about it and for the past six years I’ve worked as software development lead at Energomonitor, a maker of smart devices that measure energy consumption and help to optimize it.
+After Jut closed down, I went on a sabbatical, during which I studied climate change.
+Eventually, I decided to do something about it, and for six years I led software development at Energomonitor, a maker of smart devices that measure energy consumption and help to optimize it.

 More on LinkedIn »